-Ancon STS Connector
+Ancon STS/SSTS Connector

-The system is available in three standard stud sizes to accommodate a wide range of loads.
-Manufactured to order, the vertical centres of the fixing studs can be specified to suit the exact requirements of the application.
+The connectors comprise tension and compression components within a single combined unit, wrapped in class A1 non-combustible mineral wool insulation.
+Manufactured to order, the vertical centres of the four A4 stainless steel fixing studs can be specified to suit the exact requirements of an application.

 Download the brochure for full product and performance details.

-Thermally Insulated Balcony Connectors (PDF, 4.55 MB)
+SSTS and STS Thermally Insulated Balcony Connectors (PDF, 982 KB)

-- Proven through thermal modelling to reduce heat loss
+- Proven through thermal modelling to reduce heat loss and eliminate condensation risk

 - Variable fixing heights to suit application